In line with Diamond Open Access Journal ethics, Tektonika promotes a fair, transparent, and open evaluation process for submitted manuscripts.

 The form contains two types of questions: YES/NO statements (to succintly evaluate the form of the research), and free-form text boxes, to ellaborate on the content of the research (merit, originality, validity and relevance).

-Tektonika review form is mandatory but allows for maximum flexibility.
+Tektonika's review form allows for maximum flexibility.
 For example:

 - Should research be presented with insufficient clarity for the reviewer to easily assess its quality, reviewers may choose to answer to YES/NO statements only, and provide short comments to help improve the manuscript's clarity or structure.